FujiHaruka/dlint/README.md

 - `disallow: allPackages`
   - Disallow dependencies on all packages
 - `allow: layers`
   - Allow dependencies on the specific layers.
-(Overrides previous `disallow: allLayers` rule)
+(Overrides the previous `disallow: allLayers` rule)
-  - In this case, it alllows dependencies on `entity` layer.
+  - In this case, it alllows dependencies on the `entity` layer.

 Allowance of dependencies means whether "import" statements (and "require()" functions) are allowed.
-In short all layers says as follows.
+In short each layer insists as follows.

-- `entity` layers: Disallow all import statements
+- `entity` layer: Disallow all import statements
 - `controller` layer: Allow import statements only from `entity` layer
 - `main` layer: Allow all import statements

 Now `dlint-rules.yml` is ready.
-Use `dlint` command to check that codes follows the dependency rules.
+Use `dlint` command to check that codes follow the dependency rules.

 ```
 $ dlint
 ```

-If the terminal prints nothing, it's OK.
-If there are any errors, the command will show error messages.
+If the terminal outputs nothing, it's no problem.
+The command will show error messages when there are any errors.

 ## Rule file syntax

-A dependency rule file (default is `dlitn-rules.yml`) uses YAML syntax.
+Dependency rule files (default is `dlitn-rules.yml`) use YAML syntax.

 ### `.layers`